Vincent-Fer/experiences/Experience_3_SpringVue/README.md

 # Experience 3 - Spring Boot + Vue.js
+## Project made with mistral-large-3 in agent mode

 This project is a migration of the original Flask application to a modern architecture with:
 - **Backend**: Java Spring Boot